accessibility help | site map | graphics version | text version

 Links to:

-Local History Study,
+Local History

 A carousel of archeology activities which develop historical enquiry and interpretation skills.
 Pupils engage in activities which replicate those done by the professionals!
 Including digging and recording, sorting, environmental sampling and reconstruction.
-The activities take place in a hut on location at the Abbey site originally used by the archaeologists when the site was excavated which adds to the uniqueness of this activity.

 Links to:

-Historical Interpretation,
+Historical Enquiry

-Local History,
+Local History

 Invite your children to find clues to the past!
 Dressed as young archaeologists, children will be able to discover real artifacts from Bordesley Abbey.
 They will learn to clean, sort and identify objects that once belonged to the monks and make comparisons with how we live today.